SdSVC/sdsvc.github.io/mydescriptions.md

 ### System Descriptions
 ---
-For the challenge, we had 67 registeded teams which some of them failed to prepare any valid system for the challenge.
-Also some of the temas only participated in the challenge and did not provide any system descriptions which was not inline with the challenge rules.
+For the challenge, we had 67 registered teams which some of them failed to prepare any valid system for the challenge.
+Also, some of the teams only participated in the challenge and did not provide any system descriptions which was not in-line with the challenge rules.

-In the following you can find all submitted descriptions.
+In the following, you can find all submitted descriptions.
 Providing the description in a blind format was decided by teams, so some of the following descriptions do not have any author and affiliation information.
 The descriptions are ordered based on the anonymous team-ids.

 1. Team01, [*The SNU-HIL System Description for the SdSV Challenge 2020*](/descriptions/Team01_Both.pdf)
 2. Team03, [*GMM-HMM System for Text-dependent Speaker Verification*](/descriptions/Team03_Task2.pdf)